udsamani/dcap-rs/README.md

 Intel Data Center Attestation Primitives Quote Verification Library (DCAP QVL) implemented in pure Rust.

-This library is currently integrated into a RiscZero Guest Program that provides users the option to attest DCAP quotes directly on-chain, by publishing and verifying ZK SNARK proofs in the [AutomataDCAPAttestation](https://github.com/automata-network/automata-dcap-attestation) contract.
+This library can be integrated into zkVM programs that provide users the ability to attest DCAP quotes directly on-chain, by publishing and verifying ZK SNARK proofs in the [AutomataDCAPAttestation](https://github.com/automata-network/automata-dcap-attestation) contract.

-To try out the demo of the DCAP RiscZero Program, we recommend checking out the [DCAP Bonsai CLI Demo](https://github.com/automata-network/dcap-bonsai-cli).

 This library supports verification of the following quotes:
 -   V3 SGX Quotes